Introduction

 crymap.toml

-Below is an example crymap.toml with every option explicitly set to the default and comments explaining what each one does.
+Below is an example crymap.toml with every option explicitly set to the default (or an example value if there is no default) and comments explaining what each one does.

 [tls]